Skip to Content

 While not exhaustive, these controversies cover the most pressing concerns currently debated in the context of socio-ecological crisis.
 “The Responsible City” tackles these controversies through disciplinary expertise in sociology, urban studies, planning, architecture, and geography and at different scales of analysis, including a relational analysis that brings Zurich and Geneva in comparative conversation with other sites.

-SP1 Everyday Responses: Maintaining Property (UZH) How tenants and property owners negotiate responsibilities
+SP1 Everyday Responses: Material care (UZH) How tenants and property owners handle responsibilities around maintenance and repair

-Sub-project 1 focuses on controversies around everyday property relations to inquire into the tenants and landlords responsibilities in maintaining housing, nature, community, and home…
+Sub-project 1 focuses on controversies around everyday property relations to inquire into the tenants and landlords’ responsibilities in maintaining housing, including nature, community, and home…

 SP2 Collective Responses: Neighbourhood Conflicts (EPFL) How neighbourhoods debate responsible urban development